abhilashreddychitiki/smile-script/README.md

 - Re-run summaries with updated AI models
 - Clean, responsive UI built with Tailwind CSS
 - Containerized deployment with Docker and Docker Compose
+- Nixpacks support for platforms like Render and Railway
 - Environment-based configuration for easy deployment